arab-meet/2.ROS-Basics-Workshop/ROS-Messages-and-Topics/ros_topic_and_messages.md

 - **rosmsg list**: This lists all the messages
 - **rosmsg package**: This lists all the messages in a package
 - **rosmsg packages**: This lists all packages that have the message
-- **rosmsg users**: This searches for code files that use the message type
 - **rosmsg md5**: This displays the MD5 sum of a message

 The message definition can consist of two types: **`fields`** and **`constants`** .
 The field is